 The Bad: This is not John Malkovich’s fault mind you.
 He is fine.
 He is, of course, playing a version of himself.
 As an example, it is his character that wants to know why they just don’t stay in a grocery store.
-This is supposed to make him the bad guy mind you, for some reason, but let’s get real.
-In the event of some sort of apocalypse, your local Costco or Walmart are awfully good choices.
+This is supposed to make him the bad guy mind you but let’s get real.
+If you are in some sort of apocalypse, your local Costco or Walmart are superb choices.
 Easy to defend, endless food supply and heck Walmart has shotguns and ammo.
-Malkovich is playing that most frustrating of characters, the bad guy that is clearly right.
+Malkovich is playing that most frustrating of characters, the bad guy that is right.

-The latter scenes with Bullock and the children doing blindfolded canoeing simply seemed unbelievable to me.
+The latter scenes with Bullock and the children doing blindfolded canoeing seemed unbelievable to me.
 I am just not buying it.
-That was, in essence, the problem.
+That was the problem.
 The movie failed to get me to buy into the against all odd scenario and wasn’t otherwise entertaining enough that I didn’t care.

 The Ugly: This movie is supposed to be an allegory about Bullock’s character being accidentally pregnant.
 Now for starters, Bullock is a strange choice to play this character.
-It is a bit unbelievable she wouldn’t be at least a bit maternal and it is a bit more than unbelievable she could become accidentally pregnant.
+It is unbelievable she wouldn’t be at least a bit maternal and it is more than unbelievable she could become accidentally pregnant.
 The allegory is there somewhere but it never really coalesces.

-And without the allegory working and with an oh come on second half you are left with a remake of that notorious 2008 Mark Wahlberg bomb The Happening.
-Now I confess I have never actually seen The Happening and I admit I am curious how it compares to this movie.
-I am a sucker for unknown force causes people to kill themselves and/or others films.
-Whether it is the excellent 28 Days Later or the considerably less excellent Steven King’s Maximum Overdrive I am there with popcorn in hand.
+And without the allegory working and with an oh come on second half, it leaves you with a remake of that notorious 2008 Mark Wahlberg bomb The Happening.
+Now I confess I have never seen The Happening and I admit I am curious how it compares to this movie.
+I am a sucker for an unknown force causes people to kill themselves and/or others films.
+Whether it is the excellent 28 Days Later or the considerably less excellent Steven King’s Maximum Overdrive, I am there with popcorn in hand.
 This film seemed to be on the right track but it drifted horribly off course.